codeclimate/codeclimate-rubocop/config/contents/style/double_negation.md

 This cop checks for uses of double negation (`!!`) to convert something to a boolean value.

-When using `EnforcedStyle: allowed_in_returns`, allow double nagation in contexts that use boolean as a return value.
-When using `EnforcedStyle: forbidden`, double nagation should be forbidden always.
+When using `EnforcedStyle: allowed_in_returns`, allow double negation in contexts that use boolean as a return value.
+When using `EnforcedStyle: forbidden`, double negation should be forbidden always.

 ### Example: